 The June 7, 2010 meeting was in direct response to information received from the independent First Nations Archaeological monitor, Brandy George of Brandy George Cultural Research Inc. As a member of Kettle and Stony Point, and in her monitor role reporting to Kettle and Stony Point leadership, Ms. George had been made aware of potential issues of interest to Chief Liz Cloud.
 On June 7, 2010, NextEra met with Chief Cloud and two Council environment portfolio holders.
 Through that discussion, it was determined that many of the issues of interest related to an existing wind farm owned by SkyGen, located immediately adjacent to Kettle and Stony Point community.
 Other issues were identified, however, that related to this Project and potential impacts to the natural environment.
 These issues were sent to NextEra's environmental consultants to be considered as part of their preparation of the draft Project REA Table 1 Reports.
-A "Table of Concordance" cross-referencing the issues/questions to sections of the relevant reports addressing these questions and issues is set out in Appendix G.1.
+A "Table of Concordance" describing these issues/questions and cross-referencing them to sections of the relevant reports that address them is set out in Appendix G.1.
 NextEra believes these issues have been addressed in the draft Project REA Table 1 Reports.